vbach/TidyChores/docs/BusinessPlan.md

 # Marketing

 ## Elevator Pitch
 Parents deal with a lot of stressors and frustrations on a daily basis, chores being one of the biggest pain points.
 Tidy Chores simplifies chores with an easy to use tracking system for each child giving parents a simple, stress free go to source for chore management.

 ## Keywords

-Chores, household chores, kids chores, how to track chores, chore app, parents, chore ideas for kids,
+Chores, household chores, kids chores, how to track chores, chore app, parents, chore ideas for kids, household management,

 # Change Orders